-- The Applicant shall, as far as practicable, formulate a reasonable construction (iv) programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
+(d) The Applicant shall, as far as practicable, formulate a reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
 In case the Applicant needs to evaluate whether construction works in restricted hours as defined under the NCO are feasible or not in the context of programming construction works, reference should be made to relevant technical memoranda issued under the NCO.
-In case the Applicant considers that there is an unavoidable need to conduct certain type of construction works during the restricted hours, justifications shall be provided with the assessment of the degree and duration of the noise impact.
 Regardless of the results of construction noise impact assessment for restricted hours, the Noise Control Authority will process Construction Noise Permit (CNP) application, if necessary, based on the NCO, the relevant technical memoranda issued under the NCO, and the contemporary conditions/situations.
-This aspect shall be explicitly stated in the EIA report. - (v) The assessment shall cover the cumulative noise impacts due to the construction works of the Project and other concurrent projects identified during the course of the EIA study. - 5.
-Operation Noise Assessment of Fixed Noise Sources Not used - 6.
-Assessment of Side Effects and Constraints: - (i) The Applicant shall identify, assess and propose means to minimize any side effects and to resolve any potential constraints due to the inclusion of any recommended direct mitigation measures. - 7.
-Evaluation of Constraints on Planned Noise Sensitive Developments/Land uses - (i) For planned noise sensitive uses which will still be affected even with practicable direct mitigation measures in place, the Applicant shall propose, evaluate and confirm the practicability of additional measures within the planned noise sensitive uses and shall make recommendations on how these noise sensitive uses will be designed for the information of relevant parties. - (ii) The Applicant shall take into account agreed environmental requirements/ constraints identified by the EIA study to assess the development potential of concerned sites which shall be made known to the relevant parties.
+This aspect should be explicitly stated in the noise chapter and the conclusions and recommendations chapter in EIA report.